daleao/sdv/WalkOfLife/README.md

     - _Unchanged effect from vanilla.
 Only the name is changed._
 - **Lv10 - Ecologist** - Wild berries restore 50% more health and energy.
 Progressively identify forage of higher quality.
     - All foraged items will have the same deterministic quality.
 This immediate gives inventory convenience.
 However the quality will start off at silver, and progress to iridium when enough items have been foraged.
 - **Lv10 - Scavenger** - Location of forageable items revealed.
-Occasionally track buried treasure.
+Occasionally detect buried treasure.
     - On switching maps while outside you will occasionally detect hidden buried treasure.
 Find it and dig it up (with a hoe) within the time limit to obtain your reward.
-The larger your win streak the better your odds of obtaining rare items.
-Bonus: hold LeftShift (or LeftShoulder on gamepad) to reveal all forageables on-screen.
+The larger your win streak the better your odds of obtaining rare items. _Bonus: hold LeftShift (or LeftShoulder on gamepad) to reveal all forageables on-screen._
 - **Lv5 - Lumberjack** - Felled trees yield 25% more wood.
     - _Unchanged effect from vanilla.
 Only the name is changed._
 - **Lv10 - Arborist** - All trees grow faster and can drop hardwood.
-    - Bonus tree growth works as a global buff; i.e. in multiplayer, all trees will be affected as long as any player in the session has this profession, and the effect will stack for all additional online players that share this profession.
-The hardwood bonus is unchanged from vanilla.
+    - Bonus tree growth works as a global buff; i.e. in multiplayer, all trees will be affected as long as any player in the session has this profession, and the effect will stack for all additional online players that share this profession. _The hardwood bonus is unchanged from vanilla._
 - **Lv10 - Tapper** - Tappers are cheaper to craft.
 Tapped trees give syrup 25% faster.
     - New recipe: x25 wood and x1 copper bar.